iAnonymous3000/ai-privacy-guide/README.md

 4. **Interact with Your AI Model**:

-   - Select the model you downloaded (e.g., Llama 2).
+   - Select the model you downloaded.
    - Start a conversation by typing in the input box.

 ### Troubleshooting